Key takeaways

 How to retrain

 The Auralize Nasal Breathing 101 program handles this progressively.
 The short version: pace nasal coherence sessions daily, become aware of when your mouth is open during rest, and gently redirect.
-Do not white-knuckle it — expect three weeks for the habit to shift.
+Do not white-knuckle it.
+The program progresses by completed sessions rather than by a fixed calendar script, and the practice should remain easy enough that you can breathe normally at any point.